bookloversolmaz/C-sharp-fundamental/bites/01_running_csharp_bite.md

 Running C# programs with `dotnet` is pretty straightforward.

 First, open a terminal and navigate to `csharp_fundamentals/bites/examples/CSharp.RunningCode`.
-Then you can run some Java code that we wrote:
+Then you can run some C# code that we wrote:

 ```shell
 # You should see a "Hello, World!" message printed to your terminal when you do this